A lot of data is gathered throughout the aging network. Below are some key data captured about clients in the aging network.

 It is important to know the makeup of the population one is trying to serve.
 The decennial census data provides a baseline for comparison.
 The county census data and region census data are both available and broken out by target groups.

-The Aging and Disability Resource Centers are there to assist the elderly and disabled find helpful resources in South Carolina.
+The Aging and Disability Resource Centers are there to assist seniors and adults with disabilities in finding helpful resources in South Carolina.
 These conversations are called contacts and are tracked in a client management system.

 Clients Provided Services

 There are many programs for seniors in the state.
 The Older Americans Act provides funds for some of them under Title III, as does the state.

 The following are data available to the public on clients who have received these services.